lomuko/angular-business/docs/readme/1-test.md

 As a: customer,
   I want: to see a product list
-  so that: I feel confident with page
+  so that: I feel confident with the page

 As a: customer,
   I want: to see at least 6 products